taocpp/json/doc/Value-Class.md

 The `explicit operator bool()` returns whether the Value contains *any* valid value, including a `NULL_`.
 In other words, it only returns `false` when its `type()` returns `type::UNITIALIZED` (it MUST NOT be called for `type::DISCARDED` or `type::DESTROYED`).

+The function `tao::json::value::reset()` returns a Value to this state from any other type or state (unless `tao::json::type::DESTROYED`).

 ### Discarded